wndhydrnt/rcmt/docs/configuration.rst

 ``access_token``
 """"""""""""""""

-Access to authenticate at the GitHub API.
-It is also possible to set the access token via the environment variable ``RCMT_GITHUB_ACCESS_TOKEN``.
+Access token to authenticate at the GitHub API.

 .. _configuration/gitlab: